 Summer Weather: Intense sunlight and warm temperatures require plenty of sunscreen, brimmed hats, and a lot of water to drink.
 In fact, we recommend consuming up to a gallon of water per person, per day!
 And remember, sweet sports drinks and sodas can do more harm than good in hot weather, they can actually cause cramping and serious medical problems.
 It's safer to drink water, or water mixed with a small amount of a sports drink for flavor.

 Rattlesnakes: One venomous snake, the western rattlesnake (Crotalus oreganus), finds valuable habitat in the park.
-While exploring the lava beds, never place a hand where you can't see it.
-If you do encounter a rattler, heed it's warning buzz and back away calmly.
+While exploring the lava beds, never place a hand in a space where you cannot see it and be sure to watch where you step.
+If you do encounter a rattlesnake, heed its warning buzz and back away calmly.

 Diseases: There are several rare but serious infections that can be transmitted by the wild animals who make Lava Beds their homes.
 If you follow park policy of keeping your distance from wild animals and their homes, you will not only ensure they stay wild, but you will protect yourself from disease and injury.
 Please take extra caution to avoid rodent nests and burrows.